 And much more!

 Digital signage players address one or more screens simultaneously.
 In addition, it splits this into different areas.
 In contrast to the so-called split screen, zones have the advantage of overlapping.

-You surely know these so-called news tickers with tickers at the bottom or top of the screen.
+You surely know these so-called news ticker which run at the bottom or top of the screen.
 The content usually comes from a feed.
 This is a common use of multiple zones.
 In a split screen, the area with the ticker would be exclusive.
 Thus, the main content has to share the space.
 With videos and images, this sometimes leads to unsightly compression.
 A zone, on the other hand, allows a solution where the ticker runs over the content to be displayed.

 Another would be: the screen displays a video playlist in the background.
 Independently of this, current information such as weather or news is faded in time-controlled in another zone.
-Adding music or speech to pictures or slideshows should usually not be a problem for the software either.
+Adding music or speech to pictures or slideshows should typically not be a problem for a digital signage player, either.